rxjs-ninja/nx-library-starter/README.md

 Run `npm run docs` to generate docs using [Typedoc](https://typedoc.org) and output to the `doc` folder.

+This also uses [typedoc-plugin-external-module-name](https://www.npmjs.com/package/typedoc-plugin-external-module-name) to provide better support for a module layout in documentation

 ## Github Action Pipeline

 In the `.github` folder there are some YAML and Bash scripts provided that I have developed for working with NX Monorepos and publishing libraries with changelogs and documentation.

-To see how Github Actions can be used to publish these libraries see the setup at [rxjs-ninja](https://github.com/rxjs-ninja/rxjs-ninja).
+> This is provided as is, I use this actively in [rxjs-ninja](https://github.com/rxjs-ninja/rxjs-ninja) where it can be seen in action

 ## Further help